Jmete/createQR/README.md

 # createQR
 Creates QR codes and a small excel sheet per employee from a master excel sheet to be used in business cards.

+### Inspiration
+Created due to our HR department's need to have business cards with unique QR codes per employee.
+This helps automate the process.

 # Input
 The script is intended to read an Excel sheet called "Business Cards Contact Information.xlsx" Each line of this Excel sheet corresponds to one employee and their relevant information.